DOI-USGS/dataRetrieval/README.md

 # Installation of dataRetrieval

-To install the toxEval package, you must be using R 3.0 or greater and run the following command:
+To install the `dataRetrieval` package, you must be using R 3.0 or greater and run the following command:

 ``` r
 install.packages("dataRetrieval")